1. What are Smart Tags?

 If you’d like to use cart content data with Smart tags, such as total value or number of items, please read section 3 of this article on Ecommerce Segmentation:

-4. How do I use placeholders to customize my popups with Smart tags?
+4. How do I use placeholders to customize my campaigns with Smart tags?

 The system will interpret the information between the double square brackets, ‘[[‘ and ‘]]’.